 "And it will allow our academy to continue to flourish and develop young players - and young Scottish players at that."

-After four games of the season, Accies have a five-point lead at the top of the Scottish Championship, the new name for Scotland's second tier following the creation of the Scottish Professional Football League.
+the new name for Scotland's second tier following the creation of the Scottish Professional Football League.

 Asked if the money from the McCarthy deal would result in more players being signed during the January transfer window to enhance their promotion chances further, Gray replied: "Not necessarily.

 "I think we have set our stall out this season with a young team and we've signed a couple of players to boost that prior to the window closing as a result of the restructuring.

 "This money will just be invested in the club over the longer term and we'll make sure our club is financially stable and secure.